Who’s behind TheBizBook?

 What else do we offer?

-All members (both businesses and Artists) are invited to join our private Facebook group where we share exclusive content, interviews, live videos, support and regularly answer industry questions.
+All Artist members are invited to join our private Facebook group where we share exclusive content, interviews, live videos, support and regularly answer industry questions.
 We recently launched #RoundtableFriday where members share their wins, showreels links, headshots, auditions, bookings and breakthroughs every fortnight for constructive feedback or feel good vibes.
 It’s proving to be a really inclusive, supportive initiative and a favourite amongst our members.
-We are updating and adding new features to TheBizBook all the time.
-We’ve got some really cool upgrades being developed behind the scenes as you read this very sentence.

 We would love you to be part of our community.
 So go on, join us.
-We know you’re going to love it……
+We're pretty sure you're going to love it!
+Check out our Facebook reviews and read what our current members are saying.

 Mel Mackintosh x